-Idiots’Books is a (very) small press that publishes odd, commercially non-viable illustrated books and distributes them through a subscription service (six books a year).
+Idiots’Books is a (very) small press that publishes odd, commercially non-viable illustrated books and distributes them through a quarterly subscription service (4 books a year).

 Featuring the work of writer Matthew Swanson and illustrator Robbi Behr, the books range across subjects from the Christian god to seventh grade, French imperialism to donkey slaughter, and funnel cakes to traffic theory.
 Usually satirical and often irreverent, the books aim to exploit the possibilities inherent in the quarrel between pictures and words.